 Telematics Unit, where we also showcase how to find and connect your AutoPi dongle.
 See it here.

 OBD, also known as OBD1, is connected to the console of a car.
-OBD used to be mainly used before the 1990s and is considered as the older version of OBD2.
+OBD1 used to be mainly used before the 1990s and is considered as the older version of OBD2.
 All modern cars are equipped with a newer version - OBD2 port.

 See the visual explanation of the difference between the OBD and OBD2 below.